alilotfi90/Ali_in_the_Quantum_Land/README.md

-This repository contains my implementations of quantum algorithms and documents my amazing journey into the world of quantum computing.
+This repository contains my implementations of quantum algorithms and documents my amazing journey into the world of quantum computing and quantum software engineering.
 The material is based on the following two courses:

 1 - Math 872, taught by Professor Steven Rayan, University of Saskatchewan 2 - Applied Quantum Computing 1: Fundamentals - Purdue University